10 Best Movies About Interconnected Human Lives

 8. Pulp Fiction (1994)

-Quentin Tarantino’s magnum opus is a hybrid cinematic explosion of violence, dark humor, pop culture, eclectic dialogues and delectable soundtrack.
+Quentin Tarantino’s magnum opus is a hybrid cinematic explosion of violence, dark humor, pop culture, eclectic dialogues, and a delectable soundtrack.
 ‘Pulp Fiction’ revolutionized American cinema in the 90s and is widely regarded as one of the most iconic films of all time.
 Dialogues, characters, scenes and images of the film are indelibly etched in the memories of every cinephile across the world.
-Using a non-linear narrative, ‘Pulp Fiction’ depicts the lives of two hitmen, a boxer, a gangster’s wife and a pair diner bandits whose lives get intersected in tales that explore violence, masculinity, loyalty and redemption.
+Using a non-linear narrative, ‘Pulp Fiction’ depicts the lives of two hitmen, a boxer, a gangster’s wife, and a pair of diner bandits whose lives get intersected in tales that explore violence, masculinity, loyalty, and redemption.
 An astounding work of art that remains timeless in its unmatched cinematic vision.
-The film further popularized the use of non-linear narratives and spawned numerous films that worked on the multiple story-line structure.
+The film further popularized the use of non-linear narratives and spawned numerous films that worked on the multiple story-line structures.

 9. Babel (2006)